 \section{Experiments}

-In this section, we comprehensively evaluate the performance of our proposed framework on three public benchmark datasets, containing various wearable signals for cuffless blood pressure estimation: \emph{i.e.,} the Graphene-HGCPT Dataset~\cite{kireev2022continuous}, the Ring-CPT Dataset~\cite{sel2023continuous}, and the Blumio Dataset~\cite{blumio}.
+In this section, we comprehensively evaluate the performance of our proposed framework on three public benchmark datasets, containing various wearable signals for cuffless blood pressure estimation.
 The evaluation aims at estimating systolic BP (SBP) and diastolic BP (DBP).
 The datasets are introduced first, followed by a description of the baselines used for comparison, and a brief outline of the evaluation protocols and implementation details.
-Then, the experimental results are presented along with the corresponding analysis.
-Finally, we conduct an ablation study on each module proposed in this paper, followed by a brief discussion.
+Then, the experimental results are presented with the corresponding analysis.
+Finally, we conduct ablation studies on each module proposed in this paper.